What is Kuih Cara ?

 Thus, the amount of sugar can be adjusted per liking.

-For Kuih Cara Manis, normally the color is green.
+For Kuih Cara Manis, as I mentioned normally the color is green.

 In order to get the beautiful green colour I mixed pandan juice and two drops of green food colouring while mixing the batter.